bbc/lrud/README.md

 All code is written in Typescript, so we make use of a `tsconfig.json` and `jest.config.js` to ensure tests run correctly.

+Test files are split up fairly arbitrarily, aiming to have larger sets of tests broken into their own file.

 ```bash
 npm test
 ```